You have an admission decision, now what?

 Q: I have been admitted to the fall term.
 May I defer my admission to spring?

 A: The Office of Undergraduate Admission reviews requests to defer admission to a future term or academic year with a compelling reason.
 Students who would like to request a deferral of enrollment may submit the Request for Deferment form.
-The Request for Deferment form will be available from May 15 to June 15, 2024.
-You will receive a response to your request for deferment by July 31, 2024.
+The Request for Deferment form will be available from May 1 to June 1, 2025.
+You will receive a response to your request for deferment by July 31, 2025.Final Steps to Enrollment

 Q: I am an admitted student and I do not know what I am supposed to do now.
 Is my admission final?